-I started to work more intensively with the I Ching in 2008.
-However, I was rather unhappy with the classical interpretations: they spoke to me very little.
-By chance I came across the above quote from Wang Bi and understood: It is not about a literal interpretation or translation of the original texts – it is about capturing the ideas!
+By chance I came across the above quote from Wang Bi and suddenly understood: It is not about a literal interpretation or translation of the original texts – it is about capturing the ideas!

-So I set out to approach these ideas.
-I started to look into the meaning of trigrams and began to understand what their interlocking means.
+So, I set out to approach these ideas.
+I started by looking into the meaning of the trigrams and gradually began to understand what their intertwining means.

-On the following pages I will explain my model of approaching the hexagrams.
-It is the result of several years of research where I’ve tried to rediscover the basic Daoist ideas behind the I Ching oracle.
-Most of the following statements are consistent with the classical writings, but there are (a few) exceptions which I then will point out.
-And yet, sometimes you will find that my study guide does not fully correspond to what you may have read with another author.
+On the following pages, I will explain my model of approaching the hexagrams today.
+It is the result of several years of research where I have tried to revive the basic Daoist ideas behind the I Ching oracle.
+Most of the following statements are consistent with the classical writings, but there are (a few) exceptions which I will then point out.
+And yet, sometimes you will find that my study guide does not fully correspond to what you may have read with other authors.

-This is partly due to the fact that the original texts of the I Ching – as I recently found out to my surprise – are actually quite concise.
-And some of those billowing texts regarding the I Ching don’t but derive from the authors’ interpretation skills (and sometimes their imagination).
+This is partly due to the fact that the original texts of the I Ching are actually quite concise – as I recently found out to my surprise.
+And that some of those billowing texts regarding the I Ching are not but the fruit of the authors’ interpretational skills (and sometimes imagination).

-So the following remarks certainly do not represent the ultimate I Ching course – but probably there will never be one: many people have used the I Ching in many ways during its almost 5000-year history.
-But what you – as I hope – will learn here is an independent and sovereign way of using this extremely useful tool for guidance through our eternally changing world.
+That being said, my following remarks certainly will not represent the ultimate I Ching course – but probably there never will be one: Too many people have used the I Ching in too many ways during its almost 5000-year history.
+But what I hope for is that you will acquire the skill to use this useful tool independently and confidently and find orientation in our eternally changing world.